pzhaojohnson/RNA2Drawer/README.md

 ### General Styles

-These parameters are common to both the rigid and radial drawing styles.
-Edit these in `Drawing` -> `General Styles`.
+The following parameters are common to both the rigid and radial drawing styles.
+You can edit them in `Drawing` -> `General Styles`.

 Colors used are the CSS web standards.